 You will be brought to a page with your game!

-You can use the Secret URL to share your game without making it fully public.
+Although we configured your project as a private draft, you can use the Secret URL to share your game without making it public.
 Your normal URL might only be viewable to you depending on your settings.
+You MUST share your Secret URL for grading.
+If you send us an inaccessible link, then we will have nothing to grade, and you will receive no credit on the relevant assignment.

 WebGL can sometimes behave differently than other desktop and mobile platforms.
 As always, playtest your game to ensure it still performs as expected.